pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="location">Change first paragraph as follows:</p>

 <p>
-Each attribute object has an owner, specified by the object's <b>O</b> entry, or, if the value of <b>O</b> is <i>NSO</i>, by the object’s <b>NS</b> entry, which determines the interpretation of the attributes defined in the object's dictionary.
+Each attribute object has an owner, specified by the object's <b>O</b> entry, or, if the value of <b>O</b> is <i>NSO</i>, by the object's <b>NS</b> entry, which determines the interpretation of the attributes defined in the object's dictionary.
 Multiple owners may define like-named attributes with different value types or interpretations.
 Tagged PDF defines a set of standard <ins onMouseEnter="mouseEnter(this)" data-issue="224" data-iso="approved">structure</ins> attribute owners as shown in "Table 376 — Standard structure attribute owners".
 </p>

 <p>...</p>